IOxCyber/Hash4Bash/Theory/BashPrerequisites001.md

 ## Prerequisites
 Before Writing a BASH program, make sure to follow below steps:

-1. which bash - to know the path for BASH interpreter.
+1. which bash - to know the path for BASH interpreter
 2. Always start program by (#!) shebang followed by path for BASH interpreter. eg. !#/bin/ev bash
 3. To create a file: touch file.sh